Types

 Bool

-The first thing to notice is that f_c_type is defined.
+The first thing to notice is that i_type is defined.
 This is the type used in the Fortran interface for the C wrapper.
 The type is logical(C_BOOL) while f_type, the type of the Fortran wrapper argument, is logical.

 The f_statements section describes code to add into the Fortran wrapper to perform the conversion. c_var and f_var default to the same value as the argument name.
 By setting c_local_var, a local variable is generated for the call to the C wrapper.
 It will be named SH_{f_var}.